biacraciun/Understanding-Context-Usage-in-MT/README.md

 The dataset that is used for investigating how formality transfers given the English source pronouns 'you', 'your', and 'yours' into the three target languages is [FLORES-200](https://huggingface.co/datasets/facebook/flores) dataset.
 It consists of parallel sentence translations for 200 languages, including Dutch, Romanian, and Bulgarian.

-### Pre-processing and post-processing
+### Preprocessing and postprocessing

 However, to utilise this dataset, preprocessing is required.
 First, we need to extract the sentences that contain formality-sensitive pronouns ('you', 'your', and 'yours'), and then we perform the extraction of the preceding context of this sentence.
-It is important to mention that this context extraction is possible because sentences with consecutive IDs sharing the same 'URL' are consecutive in the text.
+It is important to mention that this context extraction is possible because sentences with consecutive 'IDs' sharing the same 'URL' are consecutive in the text.

-These preprocessing steps are included in the.
+These preprocessing and postprocessing steps are included in the [extract_relevant_data_with_context.py](modules/extract_relevant_data_with_context.py) and, respectively, [setup_data_pecore.py](modules/setup_data_pecore.py) file.

 To identify formality-sensitive pronouns, we drew inspiration from the [Multilingual Discourse-Aware Benchmark (MuDA)](https://github.com/CoderPat/MuDA) repository, but we developed our own language-specific taggers to detect formality.
 For the second step, we utilize the 'URL' feature to detect context, setting the maximum size of the context window to be 4, equivalent to 4 preceding sentences.
 The resulting dataset is located at [data_with_context.json](data/data_with_context.json).
 Before delving into the PECoRe part, we need to filter the data to include only sentences that do not have an empty context.
 Our final dataset can be found at [filtered_data_with_context.json](data/filtered_data_with_context.json).

 ### PECoRe

+[PECoRe](https://huggingface.co/spaces/gsarti/pecore), or Plausibility Evaluation of Context Reliance, is an interpretability framework that aims to evaluate and quantify how language models utilize contextual information when generating texts.
+Using this framework, we can identify the specific tokens that contribute to the translation performed by the model.
+The exact parameters used for this study can be observed in the [use_pecore.py](modules/use_pecore.py) file.

 ## Running the code